-HPV is the most common STI (Note to Marketing - HPV is not a reportable STI.).
+HPV is the most common STI.
 HPV is a different virus than HIV and HSV (herpes).
 79 million Americans, most in their late teens and early 20s, are infected with HPV.
 There are many different types of HPV.
 Most HPV infections are self-limited and are asymptomatic or go unrecognized.

 High-risk HPV strains can cause cancer and precancerous changes of the:

 - Cervix (mouth of the uterus)